ryantd42/NY-Legislative-Git/2023/S6306B-2023/bill.md

   This estimate, dated January 3, 2024, and intended for use only during the 2024 Legislative Session, is Fiscal Note No.  2024-18,  prepared  by the Actuary for the New York State and Local Retirement System.
+  FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
+  SUMMARY:  This  proposed  legislation would expand the definition of a member who participated in  World  Trade  Center  rescue,  recovery,  or cleanup  operations  to include those who worked at the Verrazano Bridge Toll Facility.

+  ILLUSTRATION - INCREASE (DECREASE) IN EMPLOYER CONTRIBUTIONS by Fiscal Year for the first 25 years ($ in Thousands) Per Incident
+  Year  Disability  Death
+  2025  30  116
+  2026  30  116
+  2027  30  116
+  2028  30  116
+  2029  30  116
+  2030  30  116
+  2031  30  116
+  2032  30  116
+  2033  30  116
+ S. 6306--B  4

+  2034  30  116
+  2035  30  116
+  2036  30  116
+  2037  30  116
+  2038  30  116
+  2039  0  0
+  2040  0  0
+  2041  0  0
+  2042  0  0
+  2043  0  0
+  2044  0  0
+  2045  0  0
+  2046  0  0
+  2047  0  0
+  2048  0  0
+  2049  0  0
+  Employer contribution impact beyond Fiscal Year 2049 is not shown.
+  The potential increases in employer contributions will be allocated to the Triborough Bridge and Tunnel Authority.

+  EXPECTED INCREASE (DECREASE) IN ACTUARIAL LIABILITIES as of June 30, 2023 ($ in Thousands)
+  Present Value (PV)  Per Disability  Per Death
+  PV of Benefits:  254  983
+  PV of Employee Contributions:  0  0
+  PV of Employer Contributions:  254  983
+  Unfunded Accrued Liabilities:  254  983

+  AMORTIZATION OF UNFUNDED ACCRUED LIABILITY Recognized as Ongoing  Per Disability  Per Death Gain/Loss
+  Number of Payments:  14  14
+  Amortization Payment:  30 K  116 K

+  CENSUS DATA: The number of members and eligible retirees who worked at the  Verrazano bridge during the applicable period is unknown.
+The esti- mates presented herein are based on preliminary census data collected as of June 30, 2023.
+The census data for  the  potentially  impacted  popu- lation used to develop the average costs in this Fiscal Note is based on TBTA  members  active  during  the  applicable  period and is summarized below.

+  NYCERS
+  Active Members
+  - Number Count:  220
+  - Average Age:  56.0
+  - Average Service:  25.1
+  - Average Salary:  119,300

+  Term.
+Vested Members
+  - Number Count:  31
+  - Average Age:  58.0

+  Receiving Members
+  - Number Count:  902
+  - Average Age:  68.2
+ S. 6306--B  5

+  IMPACT ON MEMBER BENEFITS: Currently, a member  who  becomes  disabled would  be  eligible  for  an  applicable ordinary disability retirement, generally a lifetime payment of 1/3 of  salary  or  service  benefit  if greater.
+The  ordinary  death  benefit  is a lump sum payment generally equal  to  three times the member's salary for active members or a frac- tion of the retirement benefit for retirees.
+  Under the proposed legislation, the  accidental  death  benefit  would generally  be  equal  to  a  lifetime  benefit of 50%, or 100% for those eligible for Special Accidental Death  Benefits,  of  a  member's  wages earned during the last year of service.
+  ASSUMPTIONS  AND  METHODS:  The  estimates  presented herein have been calculated based on the Revised 2021 Actuarial Assumptions  and  Methods of NYCERS.
+  The  cost of this proposed legislation could vary greatly depending on the number of future members who benefit and on their length of service, age, and salary history.
+  The estimated financial impact for disabled members  has  been  calcu- lated assuming 50% would have retired under an Ordinary Disability bene- fit,  and  50%  would have continued working if the proposed legislation were not passed.
+  RISK AND UNCERTAINTY: The costs presented in this Fiscal  Note  depend highly  on  the  actuarial  assumptions, methods, and models used, demo- graphics of the impacted population and other factors  such  as  invest- ment,  contribution, and other risks.
+If actual experience deviates from actuarial  assumptions,  the  actual  costs  could  differ  from  those presented  herein.
+Quantifying  these risks is beyond the scope of this Fiscal Note.
+  This Fiscal Note is intended to measure  pension-related  impacts  and does  not  include other potential costs (e.g., administrative and Other Postemployment Benefits).
+  STATEMENT OF ACTUARIAL OPINION: Marek Tyszkiewicz and Gregory Zelikov- sky are members of the Society of Actuaries and the American Academy  of Actuaries.
+We  are  members of NYCERS but do not believe it impairs our objectivity and we meet the  Qualification  Standards  of  the  American Academy  of  Actuaries to render the actuarial opinion contained herein.
+ To the best of our knowledge, the results  contained  herein  have  been prepared  in accordance with generally accepted actuarial principles and procedures and with the Actuarial Standards of Practice  issued  by  the Actuarial Standards Board.
+  FISCAL  NOTE  IDENTIFICATION: This Fiscal Note 2024-22 dated March 11, 2024 was prepared by the Chief Actuary for the New York City  Retirement Systems and Pension Funds.
+This estimate is intended for use only during the 2024 Legislative Session.